Why I like to go topless

 If I like being naked so much, then why aren’t I a nudist?
 Quite simply because I distinguish boobs and genitals.
-I have absolutely nothing against nudists but I could never tan naked because I place my vagina is an intimate realm, and my breasts aren’t.
+I have absolutely nothing against nudists, but I could never tan naked because I place my vagina is an intimate realm, and my breasts aren’t.

 Anyway, the problem is not really our boobs.
-They are exposed everywhere, all the time, on social media, in magazines... no, the problem is the nipple and more particularly the female nipple, which is unfair and sexist!
+They are exposed everywhere, all the time, on social media, in magazines... no, the issue is the nipple and more particularly the female nipple, which is unfair and sexist!
 Why does a woman’s nipple have to be portrayed as a sexual object?

 This summer again, I will go topless on the beach, it will be my little revolutionary act and my way to re-appropriate my body.
 After all, no one is better placed than me to tell me where my complexes and modesty should lie.